Everyone

 A ‘personal grievance’ is an action that you can take against a current or former employer when you have an employment issue you are unable to resolve.

-When can a personal grievance be raised?
+When a personal grievance can be raised

-Employees, including those in a , can bring a personal grievance if they believe they:
+In all other cases, employees can raise a personal grievance if they believe they:

 • were unjustifiably dismissed